 Science and Society

-This broad research area explores the link between academia and society.
+This broad research area explores the link between science and society.
 In the book “The Responsiveness of science” my colleagues and I describe the relationship between science an society as an open interaction in which neither academia nor other societal actors predefine the outcomes of this encounter.
 My work on entrepreneurial scientists shows that a marriage between academic and entrepreneurial role patterns is difficult to achieve as the social worlds of scientists and entrepreneurs are divided by differnt career, work and outcome logics.
-My studies on drug safety communication show how pharmaceutical industries try to regulate safety warnings on medicines and scientific evidence.
+My studies on drug safety communication show how pharmaceutical industries try to regulate public safety warnings on medicines and scientific evidence.
 These studies were funded by grants from:

 BMBF German Federal Minestry of Education and Research: Typing and Characterising Academic Entrepreneurs: What Makes Them Succeed?
 (2007-2008)